-- "Affiliate" has the meaning given to that term in NI 45-106; - "AFFO" has the meaning given to adjusted funds from operations; - "Adjusted funds from operations" is defined as FFO subject to certain adjustments, including adjustments for: (i) the non-cash effect of straight line rents, (ii) the cash effect of the lease equalization loans (iii) amortization of fair value adjustment on assumed debt, (iv) the non-cash portion of the asset management fees paid in exchangeable securities, (v) capital expenditures, (vi) amortization of transaction costs on mortgage loans. - "Asset Manager" means Inovalis SA; - "Assets Under Management" means the value of the assets of the REIT managed by the Manager, as determined at the end of each fiscal year by an external valuator selected by the REIT.
-For assets acquired during any given fiscal year, such assets' contribution to Assets Under Management during the year of acquisition shall be calculated based on Historical Gross Purchase Price. - "Bad Homburg Property" means the property located in Bad Homburg, Germany in which the REIT has an interest. - "Board of Trustees" means the board of Trustees of the REIT; - "CanCorp Duisburg" means CanCorp Duisburg 1 S.à r.l., a Luxembourg private limited liability company having a share capital of € 12.500, with its registered office located at 23 rue Jean Jaurès, L-1836 Luxembourg, Grand Duchy of Luxembourg, and duly registered with the Luxembourg Trade and Corporate Register under the number B 182.184. - "CanCorp Europe" means CanCorp Europe SA, a public limited liability company pursuant to the laws of Luxembourg, which is a Subsidiary of the REIT; - "Closing Market Price" has the meaning given to that term in the Declaration of Trust' - "Cologne Investment" means the REIT's 50% interest in an entity that owns a property located in Cologne, Germany. - "Conversion Price" means \$10.08 per Unit, which represents the market price of the REIT units based on the five-day weighted-average closing price on June 9, 2017. - "Declaration of Trust" means the amended and restated declaration of trust of the REIT dated February 8, 2013 as amended and restated on April 20, 2013, January 20, 2016 and April 9, 2020, governed by the laws of the province of Ontario, pursuant to which the REIT was created and is governed, as may be amended, supplemented or varied from time to time; - "Distribution Date" means a date on which the Trustees have determined that a distribution will be made by the REIT to the Unitholders; - "Duisburg Property" means the property located in Duisburg, Germany in which the REIT has an interest.
+"Affiliate" has the meaning given to that term in NI 45-106;

+"AFFO " has the meaning given to adjusted funds from operations;

+"Adjusted funds from operations" is defined as FFO subject to certain adjustments, including adjustments for: (i) the non-cash effect of straight line rents, (ii) the cash effect of the lease equalization loans (iii) amortization of fair value adjustment on assumed debt, (iv) the non-cash portion of the asset management fees paid in exchangeable securities, (v) capital expenditures, (vi) amortization of transaction costs on mortgage loans.

+"Annual Asset Management Fee" has the meaning given to that term in the section "Description of the Business" - Management Fees".

+"Asset Manager" means Inovalis SA;

+"Assets Under Management" means the value of the assets of the REIT managed by the Manager, as determined at the end of each fiscal year by an external valuator selected by the REIT.
+For assets acquired during any given fiscal year, such assets' contribution to Assets Under Management during the year of acquisition shall be calculated based on Historical Gross Purchase Price.

+"Bad Homburg Property" means the REIT's wholly owned property located in Bad Homburg, Germany in which, prior to October 2020, the REIT held a 50% interest.

+"Board of Trustees" means the board of Trustees of the REIT;

+"CanCorp Duisburg" means CanCorp Duisburg 1 S.à r.l., a Luxembourg private limited liability company having a share capital of € 12.500, with its registered office located at 23 rue Jean Jaurès, L-1836 Luxembourg, Grand Duchy of Luxembourg, and duly registered with the Luxembourg Trade and Corporate Register under the number B 182.184.

+"CanCorp Europe" means CanCorp Europe SA, a public limited liability company pursuant to the laws of Luxembourg, which is a Subsidiary of the REIT;

+"Closing Market Price" has the meaning given to that term in the Declaration of Trust'

+"Cologne Investment" means the REIT's 6% interest in an entity that owns a property located in Cologne, Germany.

+"Conversion Price" for Note 1 means \$10.08 per Unit, which represents the market price of the Units based on the five-day weighted-average closing price on June 9, 2017; for Note 2 means \$10.15 which represents the market price of the Units based on the five-day weighted-average closing price on October 4, 2017; and for Note 3 means \$10.37 which represents the market price of the Units based on the five-day weighted-average closing price on April 19, 2018.

+"Declaration of Trust" means the amended and restated declaration of trust of the REIT dated February 8, 2013 as amended and restated on April 20, 2013, January 20, 2016 and April 9, 2020, governed by the laws of the province of Ontario, pursuant to which the REIT was created and is governed, as may be amended, supplemented or varied from time to time;

+"Distribution Date" means a date on which the Trustees have determined that a distribution will be made by the REIT to the Unitholders;

+"Duisburg Property" means the property located in Duisburg, Germany in which the REIT has an interest.

-"Exchangeable Securities" means the exchangeable securities issued by CanCorp Europe, in the form of interest bearing notes, non-interest bearing notes and common shares;
+"Exchangeable Securities" means the exchangeable securities issued by CanCorp Europe, in the form of interest bearing notes, non-interest bearing notes, share premium and common shares;